-The VIRTUAL DECOUPLED | VIRTUAL ENCAPSUATED 'shell-command' options specify the type of virtual backup.
+The VIRTUAL DECOUPLED | VIRTUAL ENCAPSUATED 'shell-command options specify the type of virtual backup.

 The shell-command variable of the VIRTUAL ENCAPSULATED parameter allows shell commands to execute a system-level backup as part of the backup operation.

-For more information on virtual backups, see "Virtual backups" on page 476.
+• Virtual Backups on page 421